 Wild-caught in the Gulf of Alaska, Side-Stripe Shrimp are prized for their texture and clean, sweet taste.
 They only take a minute or two to cook, as their red/brown color quickly turns bright pink.
 Smaller than our Spot Prawns, Side-Stripe Shrimp are easy to peel and prepare.
 Side-Stripe Shrimp is one of the few shrimps you can eat raw.

 Wild Alaskan and West Coast shrimping operations stand out since they are primarily community-based, with a great deal of local fisher involvement in management, and long-term sustainability as an important requirement!
 (ADFG, Spot Shrimp)

 - Low in calories & fat.

 - Good source of protein & iron.

-- Side-stripe shrimp’s habitat ranges from the Bering Sea to northern Oregon.
-They love the soft, muddy ocean bottoms as deep as 2100ft.
+- Side-Stripe shrimp's habitat ranges from the Bering Sea to northern Oregon.
+They love the soft, muddy ocean bottoms as deep as 2,100 feet.
 (ADFG, Sidestriped Shrimp)

-- These shrimp can reach up to 8 inches in length and are, of course, recognized by the white stripes running along the sides of its body.
+- These shrimp can reach up to 8 inches in length and are, of course, recognized by the white stripes running along the sides of their body.